-- 1. Develop a systematic understanding of the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
-(KU GA) - 2.
-Analyse and evaluate the technology of building defects and the factors affecting building performance.
-(KU KTS) - 3.
-Develop a systematic understanding of the concepts, theories and principles of technical design are based.
-(KU GA)

-- 4. Develop a systematic understanding of the technological aspects of the building design and production process, structural design, use of performance-based design codes, installation of services and fire safety.
+- 1. Develop a systematic knowledge and understanding of the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
+(KU KTS) - 2.
+Demonstrate a critical understanding of of the technology of building defects and the factors affecting building performance.
+(KU GA) - 3.
+Develop a systematic knowledge and understanding of the philosophy and practice associated with works to existing buildings.
+(KU GA) - 4.
+Analyse and evaluate of the technological aspects of the building design and production process, structural design, use of performance-based design codes, installation of services and fire safety.
 (KU KTS) - 5.
-Examine and critically review management skills, techniques, and cost management systems, procurement strategies and project management techniques to successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
+Analyse and evaluate the management skills, techniques, and cost management systems, procurement strategies and project management techniques necessary to successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
 (KU GA) - 6.
-Demonstrate a systematic knowledge of the current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
-(KU KTS) - 7.
-Develop, maintain and encourage constructive working relationships within a group.
+Develop a systematic knowledge of the current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
+(KU KTS) Develop, maintain and encourage constructive working relationships within a group.
 Take on a leadership role and resolve conflict through negotiation.
+(GA PPP)

-(GA PPP) - 8.
-Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
-(GA KTS) - 9.
+- 7. Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
+(GA KTS) - 8.
 Evaluate effectiveness of own time management and task management maintain flexibility in planning.
 Identify potential causes of stress and act to minimise their impact.
 (GA KTS)